Destaq/langstats/README.md

 *Note: uninstalling is easy too!
 You can type `python3 -m pip uninstall language-statistics` or you can simply edit/update your clone of the repo!
 Because this is a local package, it will stay completely synced with the folder it was made in.*

 ### Running the program
-You should know be able to run the command `statistics` from anywhere in your terminal and get the `.svg` file.
+You should now be able to run the command `statistics` from anywhere in your terminal and get the `.svg` file.
 If not, it may be because you are using `zsh` or a non-bash shell, in which case you can follow the instructions [here](####zsh-instructions).

 If it works, great!
 By running `statistics`, the program will search through all files in the root directory and lower, and then create a file named `output.svg` in the root directory!
 You can view this by right-clicking and then selecting: *View in: \<Your browser here>*.
 You can also explore the various ways to generate it with argparse.